Arianee/docs/docs/ArianeeJSWallet.md

 ### From random mnemonic
-Generate a random wallet based on a 12 words mnemonic
 ```
 ArianeeWalletBuilder.fromRandomMnemonic();
 ```

+Creates a random wallet based on a 12 words mnemonic

 #### Result
 `object`: ArianeeWallet object - an arianee wallet object